WomenPlusPlus/deploy-impact-21-kona-b/README.md

 Access to tailored and trustworthy information is essential for individuals in precarious (and often life-threatening) situations.
 However, it is easy to get lost in a bureaucratic maze amongst the numerous support institutions that exist.
 Databases containing information of aid organisations already exist, but the information tends to be incomplete and fails to describe the services provided.

 The urgency to solve this problem is reflected by the increase of people living in precarious situations.
-A main factor of this increase is statelessnes.
+A main factor of this increase is statelessness.
 A stateless person is someone who is "not considered as a national by any state under the operation of its law" [1](https://en.wikipedia.org/wiki/Statelessness).
 UNHCR estimates that statelesness affects millions of people worldwide, and at least 700.000 are in West and Central Africa [2](https://data2.unhcr.org/en/situations/statelesswa).
 Being stateless is just one of the many reasons that lead people to be in vulnerable situations, rendering it of high importance the provision of a tool that eases peoples' search for help.

 ## :boom: Mission <a name = "mission"></a>